I heard the Lord speak to me through His still, small voice, “Are you willing to be involved in the underground church?”

 In many ways this story is a prophetic picture of the present purpose of God for the church.
 He has promised to pour out His Holy Spirit in these last days, but this will necessitate flexible containers to hold the great harvest that is on the horizon.
 Is it possible that the Lord is waiting for His church to prepare the proper containers so He can fully pour out His Spirit?

 Now is the time to prepare leaders for the coming harvest.
 We cannot force new Christians into our old wineskins—we must prepare new wineskins for the new wine.
 Forming new vessels will facilitate the Lord’s commission to make disciples.
-Many new types of vessels (cell groups and local congregations) must be formed.
-Let’s get about our Father’s business.
+Many new types of vessels, including small groups and local congregations, are needed.
+Let’s get about our Father’s business!

 About Larry Kreider